 Where is Daniel Agger now?

-Upon retiring, Agger left his native Denmark and moved to the significantly warmer climate of Southern Spain where he can indulge in his love for golf.
+Upon retiring from playing, Agger left his native Denmark and moved to the significantly warmer climate of Southern Spain where he could indulge in his love for golf.

-He is also an investor in tattoodo.com which is a hugely popular social platform where people find inspiration and share tattoos.
+He now focuses on a number of businesses which he setup during his time as a footballer including a sewage company called KloAgger as well as an investment in tattoodo.com which is a hugely popular social platform where people find inspiration and share tattoos.
 The website is one of the world’s biggest companies of its kind.

-Agger also continues his work with the Agger Foundation which he set up in 2012 helping young children who have suffered from illness or had to grow up in difficult conditions.
+Agger also continues his work with his Foundation which he setup in 2012 helping young children who have suffered from illness or had to grow up in difficult conditions.

 Back to Liverpool